 Speed and climate change While safety is the reason for speed management, it also helps with reducing emissions Recent research shows although changes in vehicle speed can affect emissions, the overall impact in Auckland is expected to be small.
 To reduce vehicle emissions, we need to encourage more use of public transport, walking and cycling.
-By making it safer to walk and cycle, speed management is a critical component of our emission reduction pathway for Auckland and New Zealand.8 8 Emission Impossible (2023) The impact of speed on emissions: Summary report prepared by Emission Impossible Limited for Auckland Transport and New Zealand Transport Agency New Zealand Transport Agency Waka Kotahi.

-How we got here: engagement and evidence Alongside our other research and evidence gathering, as part of our extensive engagement journey, since early 2022 AT has surveyed almost 200 schools, held 64 workshops involving 21 Local Boards, Mana Whenua and 170 partners, stakeholders and community members; to listen to and understand aspirations and concerns around speed management.
-The public consultation received 7,927 submissions.
+By making it safer to walk and cycle, speed management is a critical component of our emission reduction pathway for Auckland and New Zealand.8 8 Emission Impossible (2023) The impact of speed on emissions: Summary report prepared by Emission Impossible Limited for Auckland Transport and Waka Kotahi.
+2 How we got here: engagement and evidence Alongside our other research and evidence gathering, as part of our extensive engagement journey, since early 2022 AT has surveyed almost 200 schools, held 64 workshops involving 21 Local Boards, Mana Whenua and 170 partners, stakeholders and community members; to listen to and understand aspirations and concerns around speed management.